Rounge-lab/Phascolarctobacterium_CRC/README.md

 This repository contains code for data analysis used to generate results in .....
 For details see the preprint at .....Rxiv.

 ## Data analyses
-R scripts for analysis of data are available in scripts/.
+The R script used for analyses of the data is the data_analyses.R.
 Required R packages include

 ## Pangenome analyses